fanoframework/fanoframework.github.io/security/form-validation/built-in-validation-rules/index.md

 Listening on TCP socket by default is disabled in configuration.
 You can inspect current ClamAV configuration by running `clamconf` command.
 Read [ClamAV configuration](https://www.clamav.net/documents/configuration) for information on how to configure it.

+To safely test antivirus validator, use [Eicar virus sample test file](http://www.eicar.org/download/eicar.com.txt).
+It does not contain actual virus so it is safe, but many anti virus vendors agree to report it as virus.
+ClamAV will report it with virus signature `Eicar-Test-Signature`.
+[Read Eicar test file for more information](https://en.wikipedia.org/wiki/EICAR_test_file).

 #### Null
 To use null implementation, use `TNullAv` class.